gguuss/DietyOS/README.md

 * Ascertain what people want and give them what they want instead of what you think they want
   * People like when other people give them what they want / need
 * Avoiding yelling or other forms of violent coercion that can cause your partner to “shut down”
+* Repeat back what someone says to you in a different way to make sure everybody is on the same page.
 * Comparison is the thief of joy.
 * Creating protocols such as “let’s disconnect” when you need to have time and space to yourself
 * Creating lists / sharing and collaborating on group activities
-* Feet hurting / sharp pains?
+* Are your feet hurting / sharp pains?
 This could be planar faceitis - rolling a golf ball under your feet can relieve the pain.
 Orthodics also can help with this.
 * Finding ways to collaborate and evaluate during conflict instead of fighting - make it a game, follow the clues, solve the puzzle.
 * "Fool me once, shame on you.
 Fool me twice, shame on me."
 * Gifting - It's important to not use gifts to coerce people though, a gift should not come with strings attached.